 Net metering is intended primarily to offset part or all of the member’s electric energy requirements at the same location, and will not be used to offset or provide credits for electric consumption at any other location or for any other member.
 MVEA, in its sole discretion, reserves the right to refuse net-metering to member-generators that have limited electric energy requirements when compared to the capacity of the generating system.

-Systems are limited to a total aggregate nameplate generating capacity, from single or multiple generators, not greater than 10 kW for residential rate classes; not greater than 25 kW for all rate classes other than residential.
+Systems are limited to a total aggregate nameplate generating capacity, from single or multiple generators, not greater than 10 kW A.C. for residential rate classes; not greater than 25 kW A.C. for all rate classes other than residential.
 Systems may be downsized or denied based on the determination of the Engineering Screens at any particular location.